 Some similarities between nonhuman mammals and human mammals are neutral.

 Nonhuman females are attracted to an alpha male; human females are attracted to a human alpha male (an athlete, for example).
-But human females better include good character in their calculations.
+But human females better include good, godly character in their calculations.

-Sex hormones influence desire to breed; sex hormones influence desire to breed.
+Sex hormones influence desire to breed in both nonhuman mammals and humans.
 (Sex in marriage is not sinful.)

 Some mammals sometimes do good things, like a dog showing loyalty to its owner or the alpha male, the leader of the pack.
 Dogs have sacrificed their lives to save their human alphas or pack members.

 A TV animal documentary about a herd of elk showed that one was wounded, and another one stayed with it and chased off a lone wolf.

 So nonhuman mammals and human mammals can do both bad and good actions.
 That’s why I need to add that our sin nature is in our mammal nature in part.

 Questions and answers

 1..
 Does the sinful mammal nature permeate the soul and spirit of a human?